 "There wasn't anything they were doing that we weren't prepared for," Smith said.
 "There wasn't anything that they were doing that was giving us fits.
 It's just they were outworking us.
 I think this is the first game all year that we were outworked.
 That's not their character.
 It's not."

 The Falcons trailed 29-20 at halftime due in large part to a half dozen missed layups and Hempfield's 25 rebounds (11 offensive).

 "I don't care who you're playing, you're not winning any basketball game when that's the case," Smith said regarding the rebounding disparity.
 "Section One basketball is good basketball.
 If you don't show up to play, this is what happens.
 I give all the credit in the world to my kids because they worked extremely hard, but tonight for some reason they did not."

 Andrew Eudy provided the lone highlight for Crest with a one-handed dunk midway through the third quarter to cut the deficit to 33-29.
 The 6-foot-5 junior's flush also ignited coach Danny Walck's Black Knights, who reeled off a 9-0 run following the throwdown.
 Hempfield led 46-36 after three quarters.

-Senior Clay Penchard scored the first points of the fourth quarter to make it a single-digit game, but the Falcons never could get
+Senior Clay Penchard scored the first points of the fourth quarter to make it a single-digit game, but the Falcons never could get any closer.

 "This was a playoff game for us," explained Smith.
 "For us to get where we want to be, these are the games we need to win.
 Hempfield and McCaskey have been the best for a long time in Section One, and if we want to be the best, we have to beat the best.
 Certainly tonight, we didn't come out and play like that."